omarHossain123/Maze-Master/README.md

-# Maze Master
+Maze Master

-Welcome to **Maze Master**, a fun and challenging maze game built with React!
-Navigate your way through multiple levels, avoid obstacles, and reach the end to advance.
-Complete all levels to win the game and celebrate with confetti!
+Maze Master is an interactive, grid-based maze game built using React, where players navigate a ball through a maze filled with obstacles, power-ups, and moving elements.
+This project demonstrates state management, responsive design, and various game mechanics such as collision detection, level transitions, and animations.

-## Features
+Features:

-- 🟦 **Dynamic Maze Levels**: Multiple levels of increasing difficulty with different grid sizes and obstacles.
+- 10 Levels of Increasing Complexity: Each level introduces new challenges, including static and moving   obstacles.

-- 🚀 **Power-ups**: Collect speed boosts to navigate through the maze faster.
+- Responsive Design: Fully optimized for desktop and mobile devices.

-- ⚠️ **Moving Obstacles**: Avoid obstacles that move and block your path.
+- Smooth Animations: Includes level transitions, confetti effects, and UI popups for events like speed boosts and collisions.

-- 🎉 **End-Game Celebration**: Complete all levels to see a congratulatory message with a confetti effect.
+- Power-Ups and Obstacles: Navigate through mazes while avoiding obstacles and collecting speed boosts to increase your speed.

-- 🖥️ **Responsive Design**: The game adjusts to different screen sizes.
+- Game Over & Restart: Detects collisions with obstacles and allows the player to restart the level or return to the main menu.

-## Usage
+- Touch & Keyboard Controls: Supports arrow keys for desktop and swipe gestures for mobile devices.

-    Start the Game: From the welcome screen, click "Play" to start.
+- Interactive UI: Includes menus for level selection, how-to-play instructions, and popups for bug reports or suggestions.

-    Navigate the Maze: Use the arrow keys to move the ball through the maze.
+Tech Stack:
-    Avoid Obstacles: Stay clear of both static and moving obstacles.
+- React: For building the dynamic UI and game logic.

-    Complete Levels: Reach the end point of each maze to progress to the next level.
+- EmailJS: To handle in-game feedback like bug reports and suggestions.

-    Celebrate Your Victory: Complete all levels to see a full-screen pop-up with a confetti effect.
+- Confetti: For celebratory effects after completing levels or sad face effects on obstacle collisions.

-## Game Levels
+- CSS: For styling the grid, UI components, and responsive layouts.

-    Level 1: Introduction to the maze with a simple grid and minimal obstacles.
+How to Play:
-    Level 2-10: Increasing difficulty with larger grids, more obstacles, and moving hazards.
+- Use the arrow keys (or swipe on mobile) to move the ball through the maze.

-## How to Play
+- Avoid static and moving obstacles.

-    Movement: Use the arrow keys on your keyboard to move the ball.
+- Collect power-ups like speed boosts to gain temporary abilities.

-    Goal: Reach the end point of the maze without hitting any obstacles.
+- Reach the end point of the maze to complete the level.

-    Power-ups: Collect speed boosts to move faster for a limited time.
+- Unlock new levels as you progress!